What will I study?

 As a guide, that's around 10-15 hours per week of study time over 12 weeks.

 You’ll be assessed entirely online via a self-assessed digital workbook.
 It includes:

 - interactive exercises

 - multiple-choice tests.

 During your studies, you will have the option to upgrade to the credit-bearing version of the course.
-If you choose to upgrade your course to credit-bearing, you can choose to be examined either by an essay or by an exam.
+If you choose to upgrade your course to credit-bearing, you can choose to be examined either by a 3,000-word essay or an exam.

 - on campus at the University of Aberdeen